malisper/Clamp/README.txt

 defines.
 In order to use both :clamp and :clamp-experimental, you will have to use both and then handle the conflicts.

+If you want to execute the tests, you need the clunit testing framework which is available through Quicklisp.

 A lot of code has been taken from both the original Arc and Anarki.

 If you need help loading the ASDF system, read this: